Trying to conceive (TTC) can be an emotional rollercoaster — to put it mildly.

 Any medication that contains hCG can cause a false positive pregnancy test result.

-Other medications which may cause a false positive pregnancy test result are progestin-only birth control pills and some antipsychotics, antihistamines, sedatives used for surgery, and anti-anxiety medication.
+Other medications that may cause a false positive pregnancy test result are progestin-only birth control pills and some antipsychotics, antihistamines, sedatives used for surgery, and anti-anxiety medication.

 For a full list of medications that could cause a false pregnancy test, head here.